SYSTEMS-OPERATOR/SUPER-POLE-POSITION/README.md

 ### Assets
 Placeholder PNG and WAV files live under `assets/sprites` and `assets/audio`.
-These files are empty stubs so the project contains no binary data.
+No binary blobs are checked in.
+Use `generate_placeholders.py` inside each folder to create simple stand-ins if you haven't supplied real artwork or samples.
 See `assets/sprites/SPRITES.md` and `assets/audio/AUDIO.md` for the full list.
-Replace them with real graphics and samples for a fully authentic experience.

 🚀 **Run a Test Race**
 ```bash